akainth015/ambient/README.md

 To start helping with the plugin, just start editing the source files.
 To test the plugin, run `./gradlew runIde`, which will launch IntelliJ Community Edition with the version specified in `build.gradle.kts`.

-The plugin will automatically be published upon merge to `master` by GitHub actions.
+Upon being merged to `master`, the plugin will the published once the `publish` workflow is manually triggered by a maintainer.

 ## How to Use Ambient
 ### Snarfing